Source-code editor: History

 In 2015, Microsoft released Visual Studio Code as a lightweight and cross-platform alternative to their Visual Studio IDE.
-In 2016, Visual Studio Code became the Microsoft product using the Language Server Protocol.
+The following year, Visual Studio Code became the Microsoft product using the Language Server Protocol.
+This code editor quickly gained popularity and emerged as the most widely used source code editor.

 Comparison with IDEs

 A source-code editor is one component of a Integrated Development Environment.
 In contrast to a standalone source-code editor, an IDE typically also includes debugger and build tools.

 Standalone source code editors are preferred over IDEs by some developers when they believe the IDEs are bloated with features they do not need.